 Returns all stack related events for a specified stack.
 For more information about a stack's event history, go to Stacks in the AWS CloudFormation User Guide.

 You can list events for stacks that have failed to create or have been deleted by specifying the unique stack identifier (stack ID).

 describe-stack-events [--stack-name <value>] [--cli-input-json <value>] [--starting-token <value>] [--max-items <value>] [--generate-cli-skeleton <value>]

-The name or the unique identifier associated with the stack, which are not always interchangeable:
+The name or the unique stack ID that is associated with the stack, which are not always interchangeable:

 - Running stacks: You can specify either the stack's name or its unique stack ID.